Kylian Mbappé: 2023–2024: Final season

-On 13 June 2023, via an official statement released through Agence France-Presse, Mbappé announced his decision not to renew his contract with PSG, which was set to expire in June 2024; according to him, the club had been informed about his decision since 15 July 2022.
-In response to an article published by Le Parisien about his reported desire to join Real Madrid in the upcoming summer window, Mbappé tweeted that the rumours were "lies", reaffirming his intention to "continue at PSG next season, where [he is] very happy".
-However, during the unveiling of new manager Luis Enrique on 5 July 2023, PSG president Nasser Al-Khelaifi clarified the club's stance on Mbappé, stating that "if [he wants] to stay [...] he [needs] to sign a new contract".
-On 21 July, Mbappé was excluded from PSG's preseason tour in Japan.
-After much speculation surrounding his future at Paris Saint-Germain, a statement from the club on 13 August 2023, confirmed Mbappé's reintegration into the first team.
-This followed "constructive and positive discussions" between the player and the club ahead of their season opener against Lorient.
+On 13 June 2023, via an official statement released through Agence France-Presse, Mbappé announced his decision not to renew his contract with PSG, which was set to expire in June 2024.
+According to him, the club had been informed about his decision since July 2022.
+In response to an article published by Le Parisien about his reported desire to join Real Madrid in the upcoming summer window, Mbappé tweeted that the rumours were "lies", and reaffirmed his intention to continue at PSG.
+However, during the unveiling of new manager Luis Enrique on 5 July, PSG president Nasser Al-Khelaifi stated that if Mbappé wanted to stay, he would have to "sign a new contract".
+Mbappé was subsequently excluded from PSG's preseason tour in Japan.
+(Note: Attributed to multiple references:) After much speculation surrounding his future at PSG, a statement from the club on 13 August confirmed his reintegration into the first team.